Information about Philippine Tarsier Sanctuary

-Take note that the entrance fee to this tourist attraction is inclusive in most Bohol countryside tours.
+Take note that the entrance fee to this tourist attraction is included in most Bohol countryside tours.

-The tarsier sanctuary is available to visit all-year-round.
-The best months to visit this attraction is from December to May because of the cooler weather.
-Take note that it might be crowded during December and summer season as most people flock to this tourist attraction during the holidays.
+The tarsier sanctuary is available to visit all year round.
+The best months to visit this attraction are from December to May because of the cooler weather.
+Take note that it might be crowded during the December and summer seasons as most people flock to this tourist attraction during the holidays.

-The Philippine Tarsier Wildlife and Sanctuary open daily at 8:30 AM and closes at 4:00 PM.
+The Philippine Tarsier Wildlife and Sanctuary opens daily at 8:30 AM and closes at 4:00 PM.